shetze/use-case-collection/README.md

 The difference between `fake` and `fake_pxe` is that the former expects the node to be running on a pre-provisioned image while the latter uses PXE to deploy the network based image from scratch.

+#### Fixing the ASIX AX88179 USB Network Driver

-In order to perpare for with the overcloud deployment we need to install the deployment images.
+In order to perpare for the overcloud deployment we need to install the deployment images.
 In addition we install the `libguestfs-tools` to customize these images before uploading them.
 Setting the root password may be useful later on for debugging.
-Exchanging the ax88179_178a driver for the ASIX AX88179 USB Ethernet adapter is actually a hard requirement because the driver provided with RHEL has a bug with MTU handling on VLAN networks at least with some switches [1](https://blog.headup.ws/node/45).
+Exchanging the ax88179_178a driver for the ASIX AX88179 USB Ethernet adapter is actually a hard requirement because the driver provided with RHEL has a bug with MTU handling on VLAN networks at least with some switches [Blog](https://www.dynatrace.com/news/blog/openstack-network-mystery-2-bytes-cost-me-two-days-of-trouble/).

 ```
 [stack@director ~]$